Propriety

 The Supervisory Board of Allianz SE states the following with regard to the further specification of independence:

-- Former members of the Allianz SE Board of Management shall not be deemed independent during the mandatory corporate law cooling-off period;
+• Former members of the Allianz SE Management Board shall not be deemed independent during the mandatory corporate law cooling-off period;

 Applying such definition, at least eight members of the Supervisory Board shall be independent.
 In case shareholder representatives and employee representatives are viewed separately, at least four members respectively should be independent.